expo/expo/docs/versions/v11.0.0/introduction/installation.rst

 Node.js
 --------

-To get started wtih Exponent you don't necessarily need to have Node.js installed, but as soon as you start actually building something you'll want to have it. `Download the latest version of Node.js <https://nodejs.org/en/>`_.
+To get started with Exponent you don't necessarily need to have Node.js installed, but as soon as you start actually building something you'll want to have it. `Download the latest version of Node.js <https://nodejs.org/en/>`_.